 If the salesperson has no specific answer to this — likely, the prospect would be done listening, as would someone reading nonspecific marketing content.

-• Salesperson: “We use higher tensile strength steel on Component X than most competitors, which allows us to have a three-year warranty versus most of our competitors, who only offer a two-year.
+Salesperson: “We use higher tensile strength steel on Component X than most competitors, which allows us to have a three-year warranty.
+Most of our competitors only offer a two-year.
 This will lower your maintenance costs and increase the life of your equipment.”

 While this is a step in the right direction, it still isn’t likely the tipping point for a sale.
 There’s an opportunity to be more specific.
 Let’s close this sale.